 You may have a claim for negligence against your broker if the broker fails to comply with industry standards, or fails to act as reasonably prudent broker under the circumstances.

 Your broker’s recommendation must have a reasonable basis in fact.
 If it doesn’t, you may have a claim against your broker for misrepresentation.
-Often times this claim arises when an investor is peddled a rumor or “hot tip.”
+Often this claim arises when an investor is peddling a rumor or “hot tip.”

 Failure to Supervise